keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 returned is [sampled](https://support.google.com/analytics/answer/2637192?hl=en).
 To work around this problem and get more precise results, choose either the DailyWalk or Adaptive anti-sampling algorithm.
 Both divide the wanted date range into smaller chunks.
-You can configure anti-sampling in the query detail
+You can configure anti-sampling in the query detail.

 {: .image-popup}
 ![Screenshot - Anti Sampling](/components/extractors/marketing-sales/google-analytics/google-analytics-5.png)